habid22/MovieAPI/README.md

 ### Search Movie: Allows users to search for a movie and display its details
 ### Add Review: Allows users to add a review for the displayed movie
 ### View Reviews: Displays all reviews for the displayed movie

+## Extensions and Improvements
+### Application and API Extensions
+- User Authentication: Add user authentication and authorization to manage user accounts and restrict review submission to logged-in users.
+- Enhanced Movie Details: Fetch and display additional movie details such as cast, director, and genre from the OMDb API.
+- Pagination: Implement pagination for movie reviews to improve usability when there are many reviews.
+- Search History: Add functionality to save and display users' search history.
+- Review Editing and Deletion: Allow users to edit and delete their reviews.
+- Rating System: Implement a rating system that calculates and displays the average rating for each movie.

+### Deployment
+- Server Deployment: Deploy the server to a cloud platform like Heroku, AWS, or DigitalOcean. - These platforms provide easy deployment options for Node.js applications.
+- Database Deployment: Use a cloud-based database service like MongoDB Atlas or Amazon RDS for SQLite to ensure data persistence and scalability.
+- Static File Hosting: Serve the static files (HTML, CSS, JavaScript) using a CDN or a service like Netlify or Vercel for faster load times and better performance.
+- Domain Name: Register a custom domain name and configure it to point to your deployed application.